Disable the usb-storage kernel module on Linux endpoints to block thumb drives and external mass storage

-Evaluation phase: The Worklet uses lsmod to check if the usb-storage or usb_storage kernel module is currently loaded.
-If the module is loaded, the endpoint is flagged for remediation.
-If the module is not loaded, the endpoint is already compliant.
+Evaluation phase: The evaluation script runs lsmod | grep -q -E 'usb-storage|usb_storage' to check whether the usb-storage kernel module is currently resident in the running kernel.
+If the regex matches, the script exits 1 with a stderr message and the endpoint is flagged for remediation.
+If the module is not loaded, it exits 0 and the endpoint is reported compliant without further action.

 Consider Worklets your easy button

 A Worklet is an automation script, written in Bash or PowerShell, designed for seamless execution on endpoints – at scale – within the Automox platform.
-Worklet automation scripts perform configuration, remediation, and the installation or removal of applications and settings across Windows, macOS, and Linux.
+Worklets deploy named-CVE mitigations within hours of disclosure, perform configuration, remediation, and install or remove applications and settings across Windows, macOS, and Linux.

 AUTOMOX + WORKLETS™